AnvilGit/receipt-tracker/README.md

 6. To test on a real device or emulator on Android Studio:

-- ionic capacitor add android
+- ionic cap add android
-- ionic capacitor open android
+- ionic cap open android

 ### 📝 Future Improvements